 Mohamed Ibrahim, a blogger known as Mohamed Oxygen, was initially arrested in April 2018 and detained for over a year.
-A court in July 2019 released him on probation, but the blogger was taken back into custody in September 2019 on new charges.
+In July 2019 a court released him on probation, but he was taken back into custody in September 2019 on new charges.
 He was scheduled for release in November 2020, but his detention was extended after prosecutors added a further charge.

-When Cairo Criminal Court on July 22, 2019, ordered Ibrahim’s release pending the outcome of his trial, it stated he must sign in at a police station twice a week, according to ANHRI.
-Nine days after the court ruling, the blogger was released, ANHRI reported.
+A Cairo Criminal Court ordered Ibrahim’s release on July 22, 2019, pending the outcome of his trial, and required that he sign in at a police station twice a week, according to ANHRI.
+Nine days after that ruling, the blogger was released.

 On October 8, 2019, a Cairo criminal court charged the blogger with membership in a banned group, spreading false news, and misusing social media platforms to disrupt national security, and ordered his detention for 15 days, according to ANHRI.
-During this hearing session, authorities did not allow Ibrahim’s lawyer in court, according to the network.
+During this hearing, authorities did not allow Ibrahim’s lawyer in court, according to that report.

-The fresh arrest came as the government cracked down on protests over army corruption that, according to news reports, included calls on el-Sisi to resign.
-As of mid-October 2019, authorities had charged over 3,690 people with membership of a banned group, spreading false news, and misusing social media platforms to disrupt national security, the local legal non-governmental organization Egyptian Center for Economic & Social Rights reported.
+Between late September and mid-October 2019, authorities charged over 3,690 people with membership of a banned group, spreading false news, and misusing social media platforms to disrupt national security, the local legal non-governmental organization Egyptian Center for Economic & Social Rights reported.